 - Names of Single lakes, mountains, islands or bays, like Chilika Lake, Hudson Bay, etc.

 - Names of languages like Spanish, French, etc.

 - Names of Sports such as basketball, cricket, football, etc.

-- Names of the subjects like, Economics, Mathematics, History, etc.
+- Names of subjects like Economics, Mathematics, History, etc.

 Rule 7 – ‘The’ is mandatorily used for things that are only one of a kind in the universe.

-The Sun and the Moon shines bright in the sky.
+The Sun and the Moon shine bright in the sky.

 The planet earth looks beautiful from space.

 Rule 8 – ‘The’ does not mean all.

 The books are my favourite (not all the books, just the books talked about)